-The Battery Conservancy (TBC) and the New York City Department of Parks & Recreation (NYC Parks) are issuing a Request for Proposals (RFP) for the operation of two food service kiosks within the four-acre Bosque gardens in The Battery, Manhattan.
+The Battery Conservancy (TBC) and the New York City Department of Parks & Recreation (NYC Parks) are issuing a Request for Proposals (RFP) for the operation of a café located in the New Amsterdam Pavilion in Peter Minuit Plaza, the forecourt of Whitehall Terminal, where Staten Island ferry passengers embark and disembark.

-This RFP is being issued pursuant to an underlying sole source concession agreement (Agreement) between NYC Parks and TBC.
+This RFP is being issued pursuant to an underlying sole-source concession agreement (Agreement) between NYC Parks and TBC (see Exhibit B below).
 Any sublicense agreement awarded through this RFP is subject to and subordinate in all respects to the Agreement, which can be viewed here.

-We seek talented and experienced food service professionals whose ideas, capabilities, and resources will make the kiosks in the Bosque a unique culinary option appealing to New York City commuters as well as tourists, and drawing new visitors to The Battery, the 25-acre public park at the southern tip of Manhattan.
+We seek talented and experienced food service professionals whose ideas, capabilities, and resources will make the café an attractive facility for both take-away and outdoor on-site food and beverage service, appealing to New York City commuters as well as tourists, and drawing new visitors to The Battery, the 25-acre public park at the southern tip of Manhattan.